J2Macwilliams/game_of_life/README.md

 |Full Stack Developer |
 | [<img src="https://github.com/favicon.ico" width="30"> ](https://github.com/J2Macwilliams)   [ <img src="https://static.licdn.com/sc/h/al2o9zrvru7aqj8e1x2rzsrca" width="30"> ](https://www.linkedin.com/in/jeremyjmcwilliams/) |

-# Conway's Game of Life ##
+### Learned Objective
+*To gain an in-depth understanding of the power and possibilities of algorithms*

-Is a 'cellular automaton' invented by Cambridge Mathematician John Conway in 1970.
+**Conway's Game of Life** is a 'cellular automaton' invented by Cambridge Mathematician John Conway in 1970.
 It's initial state and a set of rules, dictate the evolution of this zero-player game.
 The game progresses simply cycling through the cellular automaton algorithm.

 ## These rules reflect many of the inherent rules of life itself.